 AU (Audio Units)

 In keeping with Apple’s tradition of proprietary innovation, the Audio Unit plug-in format is relative to the Core Audio driver standard in Apple’s operating system.
 Being part of the OS means it is low latency and lives with the audio interface at the system level for faster processing.
 At first Logic was the only DAW that ran AU, but others have joined the fold in recent years including Reaper, Studio One, and Ableton.
+As you might expect, Pro Tools does not support the AU plugin format.

 AAX (Avid Audio Xtension)

 AAX was created by Avid when it released the first 64-bit version of Pro Tools.
 It comes in two versions: Native (runs on the system) and DSP (runs externally via peripheral hardware).
+Currently, only Pro Tools supports the AAX plugin format, and that’s unlikely to change any time in the near future.

 RTAS (Real-Time Audio Suite)